 - Quick, simple recipe: baking the cookies takes less than 15 minutes in the oven.
 They can be done when you need treats ASAP!!

-- Baking with smarties is fun and colourful!
+- Baking with colourful chocolate smarties is fun and enjoyable!
 They add such a great creative vibe to recipes, yet are very simple to cook with.
 Rainy day fun I say!

 - Kid Friendly: I have never met a kid that didn't like smarties!
 Have you?
 Let alone cookies with smarties, it is practically a home run!
 The kids can help with this one and add white chocolate smarties or milk chocolate smarties for extra fun.

 - Eggless cookie recipe: we only need sugar, flour, butter and vanilla to bring the cookie dough together.